stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 <pre><b> MultiplicatorRing</b>(R::AlgEtQOrd) -> AlgEtQOrd</pre>
 Returns the multiplicator ring of the order, that is, the order itself.
 <pre><b> Random</b>(I::AlgEtQIdl , bd::RngIntElt : ZeroDivisorsAllowed:=false ) -> AlgEtQElt</pre>
- Returns a random element of the given fractonal ideal with coefficients with respect to the stored $\mathbb{Z}$-basis bounded by `bd`.
+ Returns a random element of the given fractional ideal with coefficients with respect to the stored $\mathbb{Z}$-basis bounded by `bd`.
 One can allow zero-divisors using the parameter `ZeroDivisorsAllowed`, which is set to false by default.
 <pre><b> Random</b>(I::AlgEtQIdl : CoeffRange:=3, ZeroDivisorsAllowed:=false ) -> AlgEtQElt</pre>
  Returns a random element of the given fractional ideal.
 The coefficients with respect to the stored $\mathbb{Z}$-basis can be bounded by setting the parameter `CoeffRange`.
 One can allow zero-divisors using the parameter `ZeroDivisorsAllowed`, which is set to false by default.
 ## Various properties of the ideals